 In this section

 Aortic valve replacement requires cardiopulmonary bypass and aortic cross-clamping.
 The aorta is opened and the aortic valve is inspected.
 Once suitability for the Ross procedure has been determined, the pulmonary root autograft is excised.
 As the aortic root is excised, the coronary artery ostia are excised as buttons with adjacent aortic wall tissue.
 In children, implantation of the autograft is generally performed as a root replacement.
 The proximal pulmonary autograft is secured in the position of the native aortic root.
 The coronary arteries are next implanted, and the distal end of the autograft is anastomosed to the ascending aorta.
 A cryopreserved, valved pulmonary homograft is inserted in the position of the original pulmonary root.
-Transesophageal echocardiography is utilized to assess adequacy of the repair.
+Transesophageal echocardiography is used to assess adequacy of the repair.
 Cardiopulmonary bypass time and aortic cross-clamp time required to complete repair are moderate to long.

 Staffed 24 hours a day.